Nâzım Hikmet: Early life

 Nâzım was born on 15 January 1902, in Selânik (Salonica), where his father was serving as an Ottoman government official.
 He attended the Taşmektep Primary School in the Göztepe district of Istanbul and later enrolled in the junior high school section of the prestigious Galatasaray High School in the Beyoğlu district, where he began to learn French.
 However, in 1913, he was transferred to the Numune Mektebi, in the Nişantaşı district.
 In 1918, he graduated from the Ottoman Naval School on Heybeliada, one of the Princes' Islands, in the Sea of Marmara.
 His school days coincided with a period of political upheaval, during which the Ottoman government entered the First World War and was allied with Germany.
 For a brief period, he was assigned as a naval officer to the Ottoman Navy cruiser Hamidiye, but in 1919 he became seriously ill and was not able to fully recover.
 That got him exempted from naval service in 1920.

-In 1921, together with his friends Vâlâ Nureddin (Vâ-Nû), Yusuf Ziya Ortaç and Faruk Nafiz Çamlıbel, he went to İnebolu in Anatolia to join the Turkish War of Independence.
+In 1921, together with his friends Vâlâ Nureddin (Vâ-Nû), Yusuf Ziya Ortaç, Faruk Nafiz Çamlıbel, and a Kurdish friend, Las Govand he went to İnebolu in Anatolia to join the Turkish War of Independence.
 From there he, together with Vâlâ Nûreddin, walked to Ankara, where the Turkish liberation movement was headquartered.
 In Ankara, they were introduced to Mustafa Kemal Pasha, later called Atatürk, who wanted the two friends to write a poem that would invite and inspire Turkish volunteers in Istanbul and elsewhere to join their struggle.
 The poem was much appreciated, and Muhittin Bey (Birgen) decided to appoint them as teachers to the Sultani (high college) in Bolu, rather than to send them to the front as soldiers.
 However, their communist views were not appreciated by the conservative officials in Bolu and so both of them decided to go to Batumi in the Georgian Soviet Socialist Republic to witness the results of the Russian Revolution of 1917 and arrived there on 30 September 1921.
 In July 1922, both friends went to Moscow, where Ran studied Economics and Sociology at the Communist University of the Toilers of the East in the early 1920s.
 There, he was influenced by the artistic experiments of Vladimir Mayakovsky and Vsevolod Meyerhold, as well as the ideological vision of Vladimir Lenin.